ajwills72/hbab/docs/core.md

 The problem with multilayer networks is that the error surface is often more complex - in particular, they can have _local minima_, which means that, depending on where the network starts, it might not learn the mapping.

-In our first example, the network started with a relatively low weight, and it used gradient descent to continue to reduce the weight until any further change - increase or decrease - would have increased the error, and its stopped.
+In our first example, the network started with a relatively low weight, and it used gradient descent to continue to reduce the weight until any further change - increase or decrease - would have increased the error, and it stopped.
 It also found the solution, the error is the minimum possible error for the problem.

 However, in our second example, the network started with a somewhat higher weight.
 It "rolls downhill" as before, and it again reaches a point where any further change - increase or decrease - would increase error.
 It therefore stops.
 However, this is not the solution to the problem - the error is higher than it could be.
 We say that the network has got stuck in a local minimum.
-Although it's obvious to us that it it continued to decrease its weight, despite the increase in error, it would eventually find the best solution.
-But backpropagation (at least in its basic form) will not do that, and so it fails to learn.
+Although it's obvious to us that it it continued to decrease its weight, despite the increase in error, it would eventually find the best solution,  backpropagation (at least in its basic form) will not do that, and so it fails to learn.

 How much of a problem local minima are depends a lot on how likely the network is to get trapped in them for things we actually want it to learn.
 One of the main contributions of Rumelhart, Hinton and Williams was to show that for a range of things that people can learn, the likelihood of a backprop net getting stuck in a local minimum was very low.
 These demonstrations were really important in convincing psychologists to consider connectionist models as accounts of human behaviour.
 However, this fairly quickly hit a couple of objections, which we'll cover next.